Skip to main content

 3. Perform Routine Inspections

 Check your disposal periodically for any signs of wear and tear.
 Look under the sink to ensure there are no leaks, rust, or loose connections.
 Identifying minor issues early can prevent more significant problems in the future.
-If this sounds too much to you, you can always contact Cummings Plumbing for affordable garbage disposal repair services!
+If this sounds too much to you, you can always contact Cummings Plumbing for exceptional garbage disposal repair services!

 Frequently Asked Questions (FAQs)